 Any debris generated during the installation is cleaned up and removed by us.
 And once we're done, you can rest easy, knowing that that you have a 25-year warranty on manufacturer's defects, as well as a performance warranty from us.

 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
 Here are two "fixes" that we at Woods Basement Systems, Inc. do NOT recommend:

-A concrete slab being jackhammered and removed during a floor replacement in Charleston.
+A concrete slab being jackhammered and removed during a floor replacement in Mount Vernon.
 A typical replacement can take several weeks to complete.

 Concrete Slab Replacement:

 To perform a job like this, all home furnishings, floor coverings, and interior walls must be removed.
 Then a crew jackhammers the existing floor into small pieces and removes them by hand.

 Once this is complete, a new floor is poured and the homeowner must allow two weeks for the grout to cure sufficiently.

 The interior partition may be rebuilt, floor coverings may be reinstalled, and home furnishings may be returned.